CometHSolis/OpenHandPoser/README.md

 SteamVR implementation:
-Using the Hand-Specific poser, assign the progress floats to SteamVR finger curls.
+Using the Hand-Specific poser, assign the progress floats to SteamVR finger curls like so: https://www.toptal.com/developers/hastebin/uzehasuvow.csharp

-i dont know how to implement other systems.

 Setup: